 What you need to join our team

-- Resourcefulness, flexibility, and ability to work in a fast-paced environment
+- Knowledge and sensitivity to work in a culturally diverse environment

-- Proof of approved vaccination by Health Canada prior to start date.
+- Proof of administered full-series Health Canada approved COVID-19 vaccination prior to start date.
 If unable to be vaccinated for reasons relating to protected grounds under the Code, completed medical or religious exemption must be provided

 - Valid Canadian driver’s license and access to an insured automobile in good repair